-GenNext is a collaboration between CMS (The College Music Society) and NAMM (the National Association of Music Merchants) that provides opportunities for college, conservatory, and university music faculty and students to learn about the $100 billion music industry and to network with industry leaders..
+GenNext is a collaboration between CMS (The College Music Society) and The NAMM Foundation (the National Association of Music Merchants) that provides opportunities for college, conservatory, and university music faculty and students to learn about the $100 billion music industry and to network with industry leaders.

 - exposure to internships and careers in music and the music products and events industry

 - discussions of current issues of the music industry and education community

 Participation in the GenNext program is open to members of NAMM, members of The College Music Society, and students currently enrolled in higher education music programs.